varegab/get_stats/README.txt

                         parse it.

+  TODO: testing, testing, and testing to eliminate remining BUGS !!!
   TODO: timestamp 'reverse' functionality, which converts the timestamps taken from the file(s) into ISO8601 format.
   TODO: creating stand-alone app from the tool with PyInstaller(?)